The Hare and the Hedgehog

 Gold Power Love Death – The Song of the Nibelungs

-Cast: Melissa Stock (Student of Contemporary Puppetry at the "Ernst Busch" Academy of Dramatic Arts), Karoline Vogel, Heinrich Bennke, Tomas Mielentz
+Cast: Melissa Stock, Karoline Vogel, Heinrich Bennke, Tomas Mielentz

 The old song of love and betrayal, of loyalty and revenge